 Hamburg’s gay scene is divided into two main areas: around St Georg, with the Lange Reihe shopping street linking most of the gay bars and gay cafés; and St Pauli, close to Reeperbahn Station.
 Reeperbahn is the city’s nightlife centre and ‘red light’ district where many nightclubs (straight and gay) are located.

 There are a few gay saunas and gay cruise clubs near the city’s Hauptbahnhof.
-And while the Hamburg gay scene is no match in scale to Berlin, it is very active and attracts guys from throughout Europe and beyond year round.
+While the Hamburg gay scene is no match in scale to Berlin, it is very active and attracts guys from throughout Europe and beyond year round.

 Long known for its annual summer Leather Party, the city also hosts a gay Pride event (CSD) and a gay film festival every year.

 Hamburg Airport is a large, modern international airport, well-served with flights from throughout Europe though with fewer direct intercontinental options.

 The airport is connected to the city centre by the S-Bahn S1 commuter train with a journey time of 30 minutes and costing €3.20.

 European discount carriers Ryan Air and Wizz Air use Lubeck-Blackensee Airport which is much further, some 65 km, from the city.
 There are bus connections to the city centre.